AnnMarieW/dash-bootstrap-templates/README.md

 # Dash Bootstrap Templates

 `dash-bootstrap-templates` provides a collection of Plotly figure templates customized for Bootstrap themes.
-This library has templates for each of the 22 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
+This library has a template for each of the 22 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).

 ## Quickstart